john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 ---
 layout: post
-title: Plant a Tree
+title: Where to Donate to Plant Trees
-tags: [Environment, Charity, Trees]
+tags: [Trees, Charity, Environment]
-summary: Or donate to people who will plant them where they are needed most.
+summary: A short list of trusted charities that will spend your money wisely.
 ---
 {% include JB/setup %}

-If you own land, plant a native tree.
-Hell, plant two.
-But for those of us who live in apartments, it's not an option to plant trees with our own hands.
-There are, however, people all around the world working on reforestation.
-People who are working hard to fix the problems of the last 1000 years.

-What I have below is a list of places you can feel good about donating to.
-They are trustworthy organizations that will spend your money wisely: planting native species, keeping biodiversity high, and supporting the local communities that desparately need access to the resources a healthy forest brings.
+I'd love to plant a tree with my own, bare hands.
+But I live in an apartment in the city.
+So for now, that will have to remain a pipe dream.

+Luckily, there are dedicated people all around the world planting trees.
+Reforesting regions that have been stripped bare since the industrial revolution.

+What follows is my short list for charities that will spend your money on planting trees, not on overhead.
+They will plant native trees where they are needed  most, and they have a solid track record.

 ## Donate